nobu-x3/saplang/README.md

 # Requirements
 Pretty much the only requirement to be able to compile code using this compiler is having `clang v18.1.8` installed on your system.
 You might not need this exact version but it's the only one I'm actively testing on, so use other versions at your own risk.

+# Installation
+### Windows
+* Unzip the nightly build somewhere on disk.
+* Search up "Edit the system environment varibles."
+* Click "Environment Variables...".
+* Double click on the row that has "Path".
+* Click "Browse" and find the executable that you unzipped.
+* Re-login.

+### Linux
+* Untar the archive somewhere on $PATH.

 # !DISCLAIMER
 This is not a C-KILLER.
 I have no aspirations for this language to become popular or even used by other people.
 I'm developing it for my own projects and according to my tastes and needs.
 USE AT YOUR OWN RISK!